Shopify/mobile-buy-sdk-ios/README.md

 ### The `Node` protocol [⤴](#table-of-contents)

 The GraphQL schema defines a `Node` interface that declares an `id` field on any conforming type.
 This makes it convenient to query for any object in the schema given only its `id`.
 The concept is carried across to the Buy SDK as well, but requires a cast to the correct type.
-You need to make sure that the `Node` type is of the correct type, otherwise casting to an incorrect time will return a runtime exception.
+You need to make sure that the `Node` type is of the correct type, otherwise casting to an incorrect type will return a runtime exception.

 Given this query: